7 Things I Wish I Had Known About Yoga

 1. There Are Many Different Types of Yoga

 I thought all yoga was the same – headstands, backbends, and twisting my body into such weird positions without falling over.
-Well, yes, there are these but there are also different yoga types that use a variety of yoga poses.
+Well, yes, there are these but there are also different yoga types that use a variety of poses.

 Lunar Sky focused mainly on hatha yoga (correct me if I’m wrong here, Brigette!) which I learned later is a great yoga type to start with as a newbie to the game.
 Its practice is slower and brings a lot of attention to breath work while aligning the body – gently.